Binary Tree Basic and Common Types

 1 8 10

-If you only look at each node's left and right children, you might not see the problem.
-You should look at the entire subtree.
-Notice that node 7
+If you only focus on each node's left and right children, you might not see the issue.
+However, you should consider the entire subtree; note that there's a node 8

 , which is greater than 7

-For instance, in a regular binary tree where node values have no specific order, finding a node with value x
+For instance, in an ordinary binary tree with no specific order among nodes, finding a node with value x

-In a BST, you can compare the root node's value with x
+In a BST, you can compare the root node with x

 .
 If x

-is greater than the root node's value, you can immediately exclude the entire left subtree and start searching from the right subtree, allowing you to quickly locate the node with value x
+is greater than the root node, you can immediately exclude the entire left subtree and start searching in the right subtree, quickly locating the node with value x

 .